Stuart Butler

 Stuart M. Butler (born 1947) is a Senior Fellow in Economic Studies at the Brookings Institution.
-Until 2014, he was Director of the Center for Policy Innovation at The Heritage Foundation, a conservative think-tank in Washington, D.C.
+He was Director of the Center for Policy Innovation at The Heritage Foundation, a conservative think-tank in Washington, D.C., until 2014.
 He is a health care analyst and commentator, and he has also written extensively about urban policy and welfare, credited with introducing the idea of urban enterprise zones to the United States.
 Butler was an adjunct professor at the Georgetown Public Policy Institute.

 Early life and education

 Butler was raised in Shropshire, England, and emigrated to the United States in 1975.
 He holds bachelor's degrees in physics and mathematics, a master's degree in economics, and a doctorate in American economic history from the University of St. Andrews in Scotland.